mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

 * We fixed an issue where the [Business Owner](/catalog/manage/search/#busines-owner) name was not visible in the metadata of a data source.
 * We removed the temporary administration link from the home page.
-The owner management page is now available from the [Curate](/catalog/manage/curate/) tab for Data Hub Curators and from the [Administration](/developerportal/control-center/catalog-admin/#custom-owners) page in Control Center for Mendix Administrators.
+The owner management page is now available from the [Curate](/catalog/manage/curate/) tab for Data Hub Curators and from the [Administration](/developerportal/control-center/catalog-admin/#custom-owners) page in Control Center for Mendix Admins.

 ### October 14, 2021